robang74/uv-k5-firmware-custom/README.md

 1. follow this instrctions [page](https://docs.docker.com/engine/install/ubuntu/) from docker.io

-2. run the script `compile-with-docker.sh` or the script `compile-with-docker-all.sh`
+2. run the script `compile-with-docker.sh` or the script `compile-with-docker-all.sh` with `sudo`

+Note that the root provilegs are needed just the first time for the first installation (download images)

+or even better `sudo docker build -t ukv5 .` which build the uvk5:latest on the local system.

 ### Windows environment build method